-College of the Redwoods may be able to make exceptions to the requirement that parental information be provided on the Free Application for Federal Aid (FAFSA) if there are documented unusual circumstances.
-Unusual circumstances are defined in federal regulations and include an abusive family environment or abandonment by parents.
-Note: parents' unwillingness to pay for their student's education is not sufficient grounds for an exception to the dependency status rules.
-A dependent student can request to be considered independent by submitting a Dependency Override Request form.
-The form is available from the financial aid website.
-Documentation required is listed on the Dependency Override Request form.
+College of the Redwoods may be able to make exceptions to the requirement that you provide parental information on your Free Application for Federal Aid (FAFSA) if you have documented unusual/other circumstances.
+Unusual/other circumstances are defined in federal regulations and include an abusive family environment or abandonment by parents.
+Note: your parents' unwillingness to pay for your education is not sufficient grounds for an exception to the dependency status rules.
+A dependent student can request to be considered independent by submitting a Dependency Status Review form.
+The form is available to students who indicate they may have unusual/other circumstances on their financial aid application.
+Suggested documentation is listed on the Dependency Status Review form.